elisa-negrini/BDT-project/README.md

 ## 2. Docker Compose for Historical Data and Training (docker-compose-historical.yml)

-This configuration allows you to download approximately 13 million rows of historical data (~4GB) and train the model from scratch.
-This is a longer process but gives you full control over the model.
-The first prediction will be available 5 minutes after the dashboard starts and will then continue in a continuous manner.
+This comprehensive setup first **downloads approximately 13 million rows of historical data (~4GB) and trains the model from scratch**.
+Once this initial training is complete, you will manually transition to a continuous streaming mode with real-time model retraining enabled.
+This provides a more realistic setup for an evolving model.

+The first prediction will typically be available about 5 minutes after the dashboard starts, after which it will continue continuously with ongoing retraining.

 #### Startup

-To download historical data and start model training, run the following command in your terminal:
+To download historical data, perform initial model training, and then start continuous streaming with retraining, follow these steps:

+1. **Start the historical data download and initial training:**

 <pre lang="markdown"> docker-compose -f docker-compose-historical.yml up --build -d </pre>

+Monitor the container logs (docker-compose logs -f) to determine when the initial training process has finished.
+This process can take a significant amount of time depending on your system's resources and data volume.

+2. **Once initial training is complete, shut down the docker-compose-historical.yml configuration:**

+<pre lang="markdown"> docker-compose -f docker-compose-historical.yml down </pre>

+It is crucial to perform this shutdown to release resources and prepare for the next step.

+3. **Start the continuous streaming with retraining:**

+<pre lang="markdown"> docker-compose -f docker-compose-retrain.yml up --build -d </pre>

+This will launch the application in a mode where it streams real-time data and continuously retrains the model using the historical data you've already downloaded.

+#### Dashboard Visualization

+Once the streaming configuration is launched, you can access the dashboard at http://localhost:8501.
+From the dropdown menu, you can select a company to view its stock price trend, the model's future prediction, and real-time detection of potential market anomalies.

 ### Company Configuration